-Combine that with the power of the Mississippi and many railroad lines, Minneapolis became the Flour Milling Capital of the World.
+Combine that with the power of the Mississippi and many railroad lines, Minneapolis became the Flour Milling Capital of

 The Mill City Museum is built into the ruins of what was once the world’s largest flour mill, Washburn A. Mill.
 Flour dust is highly explosive and the first mill was leveled by a fire that claimed 18 lives.